+6.5.4 Canada's Inuit Benefits Plan Authority

-6.5.4 Canada's Inuit Benefits Plan Authority (to be inserted at Contract award)
+Canada's Inuit Benefits Plan Authority for the Contract is:

-Canad a's Inuit Benefits Plan Authority for the Contract is: Title: Orga Addro Telep Facs ess: bhone: imile: s: out u Cont nder the nefits Plan Authority is the representative of the department or agency for whom the Work is being carried contract and is responsible for matters concerning the Inuit Benefits and Nunavut Benefits in the tters pertaining to the implementation of the Inuit Benefits Plan may be discussed with the Inuit Benefits y. anges to the Inuit Benefits Plan, including any Corrective Action Plan, can only be made through a ndment issued by the Contracting Authority.
-6.5.5 Contra actor's Inuit Benefits Plan Authority (to be inserted at Contract award) The (Contract or's Inuit Benefits Plan Authority for the Contract is: Orga Addre Telep Facs Emai ess: bhone: imile: I addres Contract erning Ir or's Inuit Benefits Plan Authority is the representative of the Contractor who is responsible for matters and Nunavut Benefits in the Contract.
-Matters pertaining to the Inuit Benefits Plan may be the Contractor's Inuit Benefits Plan Authority.
-6.6 tive Disclosure of Contracts with Former Public Servants Supera website annuatio es as pa formation on its status, with respect to being a former public servant in receipt of a Public Service n Act (PSSA) pension, the Contractor has agreed that this information will be reported on departmental rt of the published proactive disclosure reports, in accordance with Contracting Policy Notice : 2012-2 of the discordance of Canada.
-6.7 Payme ent 6.7.1 Basis of Payment - Firm Price For the Work described in Section 1.
-Definition of the requirement of the Statement of Work in Annex A: In consideration of the Contractor satisfactorily completing its obligations under the Contract, the Contractor will be paid a firm price for a cost of \$ (to be inserted at Contract award).
-Customs duties are included and Applicable Taxes are extra.
+Name:

+Title:

+Organization:

+Address:

+Telephone:

+Facsimile:

+Email address:

+The Inuit Benefits Plan Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is responsible for matters concerning the Inuit Benefits and Nunavut Benefits in the Contract.
+Matters pertaining to the implementation of the Inuit Benefits Plan may be discussed with the Inuit Benefits Plan Authority.

+However, changes to the Inuit Benefits Plan, including any Corrective Action Plan, can only be made through a contract amendment issued by the Contracting Authority.

+6.5.5 Contractor's Inuit Benefits Plan Authority

+The Contractor's Inuit Benefits Plan Authority for the Contract is:

+Name:

+Title:

+Organization:

+Address:

+Telephone:

+Facsimile:

+Email address:

+The Contractor's Inuit Benefits Plan Authority is the representative of the Contractor who is responsible for matters concerning Inuit Benefits and Nunavut Benefits in the Contract.
+Matters pertaining to the Inuit Benefits Plan may be discussed with the Contractor's Inuit Benefits Plan Authority.

+6.6 Proactive Disclosure of Contracts with Former Public Servants

+By providing information on its status, with respect to being a former public servant in receipt of a Public Service Superannuation Act (PSSA) pension, the Contractor has agreed that this information will be reported on departmental websites as part of the published proactive disclosure reports, in accordance with Contracting Policy Notice: 2012-2 of the Treasury Board Secretariat of Canada.

+6.7 Payment